coder/docs/images/writing.md

 ## Resources

-To get an idea of what you can include in your images, see:
+For ideas on what you can include in your images, see:

 - [Sample Coder images](https://github.com/cdr/enterprise-images)
 - [Guide: Node.js image for Coder](../guides/customization/node)